-Euclid Creek was in non-attainment of both Primary Contact recreational criteria in 2023 (Figures 8 and 9).
-Euclid Creek exceeded both the geomean and STV criterion for 100% of the 90day periods.
-As further discussed below, Euclid Creek RM 0.55 has displayed this degree of exceedance for as long as monitoring has been performed by the NEORSD.
+Euclid Creek was in non-attainment of both Primary Contact recreational criteria in 2024 (Figures 8 and 9).
+Euclid Creek exceeded both the geomean and STV criteria for 100% of the 90day periods.
+As further discussed below, Euclid Creek RM 0.55 has displayed this degree of exceedance for as long as monitoring has been performed by NEORSD.

 Figure 8.
-2023 Euclid Creek RM 0.55 - Attainment of Primary Contact 90-Day Geomean Criterion
+2024 Euclid Creek RM 0.55 - Attainment of Primary Contact 90-Day Geomean Criterion

 Figure 9.
-2023 Euclid Creek RM 0.55 - Attainment of Primary Contact STV Criterion
+2024 Euclid Creek RM 0.55 - Attainment of Primary Contact STV Criterion